ndbucksmith/ClimateSensitivity/README.md

 1. Current method removes VIS absorbed and adds in IR heating power down.
 2. Original calc was All visible power not reflected,i.e. VIS power absorbed was included in total.
-3. Using IR power down only which may not make sense, but produces the highest sensitivity.
+3. Using IR power down only which may not make sense, but produces the highest sensitivity, but still only 60% of IPCC low end.

   Hemisphere|VIS+IR|VIS+Ab|IR only|units|